MARQUETTE COMMUNITIES JOINT MUNICIPAL COURT

 If you fail to pay the bond amount within 60 days, your license will be suspended for up to 2 years or until the entire amount is paid in full and in the case of an ordinance violation, the judge may issue an arrest warrant.
 You will also be required to pay a fee to the Division of Motor Vehicles to have your license reinstated, after you have paid the bond amount in full.

 NOT GUILTY PLEA

-If you wish to plead not guilty, you may do this at your initial appearance, or by mail, or by fax at number (608)297-8322 without appearing in court on the date set forth on your citation.
+If you wish to plead not guilty, you may do this at your initial appearance, or by mail, or by email at [email protected] without appearing in court on the date set forth on your citation.
 Your written plea of not guilty must be received prior to the court date on your citation, or a default judgement will be entered.
 If your written plea of not guilty is not received by the court date, and a default judgement is entered, it will then be necessary for you to file a written Motion and Affidavit to the Court, to see if the Court will consider reopening your case.